Hariharan2608/PyGrapher/README.md

  - We can also do the data preprocessing within the application
  - Adding machine learning models for predictions

+### Conclusion
 👩‍💻 With Pygrapher, you don't need to be a data scientist to get insights from your data.
 Simply upload your data, choose a plot type, and start exploring!

 🚀 Ready to get started?
-Head over to the Pygrapher website and try it out for yourself! [https://hariharan2608-pygrapher-ex5-qgfw29.streamlit.app/](https://pygrapher.streamlit.app/)https://pygrapher.streamlit.app/
+Head over to the Pygrapher website and try it out for yourself! (https://pygrapher.streamlit.app/)https://pygrapher.streamlit.app/